adamdav/flutter-av/README.md

 </plist>
 ```

-If your app needs access to the device's camera, add the NSCameraUsageDescription key to ios/Runner/Info.plist:
+If your app needs to record video, add the NSCameraUsageDescription key to ios/Runner/Info.plist:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>